lc9er/lc9er.github.io/about.md

 permalink: /about/
 ---

-I'm an IT guy from Philly, working the last 15+ years doing Linux and Windows administration.
-After 12+ years doing primarily Exchange administration, my focus has shifted to automation with Powershell, AD and Office 365/Azure.
+I'm an IT guy from Philadelphia.
+I spend most of my time in VSCode, working on automating very old and/or very manual processes.